NeoMeirer/neomeirer.github.io/about.md

 permalink: /
 ---

-Hi I'm Neo.

-I'm 17 and unapologetically myself.
-On this kinda weird website, I'll share random stories from my life and give you a glimpse into my worldview.
-Have fun exploring!
+Hi I'm Neo and I have a Website now.
+Apart from being a place for the Pentomino game, I'll share some of my contemplations here.